PrefectHQ/prefect/docs/concepts/work-pools.md

 Workers are similar to agents, but offer greater control over infrastructure configuration and the ability to route work to specific types of execution environments.

 Workers each have a type corresponding to the execution environment to which they will submit flow runs.
-Workers are only able to pll work pools that match their type.
+Workers are only able to poll work pools that match their type.
 As a result, when deployments are assigned to a work pool, you know in which execution environment scheduled flow runs for that deployment will run.

 ### Worker types